Acupuncture NZ is the largest professional body representing practitioners of Acupuncture and Chinese Medicine in New Zealand.

 Early Acupuncture in New Zealand – by Horse & Cart in the late 1800s

-The first known Acupuncture practitioner in New Zealand was Wong Kee Lee.
-His father was a Chinese medicine doctor from Fuzhou and Wong Kee arrived in New Zealand on the Steam ship “Rotomahana” on 1st March 1893, paying a poll Tax of £10.
+The first known Acupuncture practitioner in New Zealand was Wong Lee.
+His father, Wong Kee Lee was a Chinese medicine doctor from Fuzhou.
+Wong Kee, his son, arrived in New Zealand on the Steam ship “Rotomahana” on 1st March 1893, paying a poll Tax of £10, later changed his name to Wong Lee.
 He moved to Hawkes Bay and used to travel with a horse and cart through Hawkes Bay and would treat whoever wanted and needed treatment.

 He Died 18th July 1910, Aged 54 Years and is buried at the Hastings Cemetery.
 Some of his family descendants still reside in Hawkes Bay.

 William Wong Doo – Acupuncture and “Kung Fu Therapy” in the 1930s

 William Wong Doo was a well known Acupuncurist who started his practise in Auckland in the 1930s.
 Early on in his career, he received complaints from some people about him doing “Acupuncture” and the police were forced to stop him.
 He continued however to keep practising, doing food and diet therapy, massage and what he called “Kung Fu Therapy”.
 Many years later, he was able to do “Acupuncture” and the Mayor of Auckland, Sir Dove Meyer-Robinson became one of William’s patients and subsequently a strong voice in promoting the benefits of Acupuncture to other New Zealanders.
 His children, Selwyn and Anne have continued the family tradition and practise acupuncture in Newmarket, Auckland.